 Our Military Kids focuses on easing the stress children may feel as a result of a parent being away on deployment.
 The organization offers grants to pay for these kids to participate in camps, fine arts programs, sports, and tutoring.
 You can make a financial contribution online, or find other ways to support the organization such as by hosting a fundraiser.

 Be Cautious About Scams

-Scambusters.org cautions do-gooders to be wary about donating to anyone you don't know when buying fundraising items and to be cautious of phone calls soliciting funds.
-While some might be legitimate, many are not.
+Many organizations may call you to ask for donations, and while some might be legitimate, many are not.
 The Federal Trade Commission suggests checking out a charity thoroughly before donating.
-You can search for details on sites like Charity Navigator, GuideStar, Better Business Bureau's Wise Giving Alliance and Charity Watch.
+You can search for details on sites like Charity Navigator, GuideStar, Better Business Bureau and Charity Watch.

 Soldiers as well as their partners and children make significant sacrifices to serve the country.
 Provide support in any way you can, to show soldiers and their families you care and appreciate their service.